FNNDSC/miniChRIS-docker/README.md

 ### Goals

 - fast
-- simple use (one purpose, no arguments)
+- simple use
+  - no arguments
+  - do one thing, and one thing well (a UNIX philosophy)
 - legible code
 - practical for E2E testing